Azure-Samples/Microchip-PIC-IoT-Wx/Dev_Tools_Install.md

         pyazureutils --help
         ```

-        NOTE: If the `pyazureutils` command cannot be found/executed, search for the location of the `pyazureutils.exe` program and add the absolute path of its location to the Windows `PATH` environment variable.
+        NOTE: If the `pyazureutils` command cannot be found nor executed, search for the location of the `pyazureutils.exe` program and add the absolute path of its location to the Windows `PATH` environment variable.
 Launch a new command line window and try bringing up the help menu again